RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/9-Support/supportReporting.md

 # Support Reporting
 The support module includes a Support Dashboard to provide visibility of all requests.
-This dashboard also provides key insights such as the average time to close a request, and the total number of requests by department.
+This dashboard also provides key insights such as the average time to close a request, and the total number of requests by department

 ## Support Dashboard

 ### Accessing the Incidents Report
 1. On the Explorer sidebar click **Support** > **Support Dashboard**